Subscribe to newsletter

 Day 7 Climb Chimborazo Volcano (6,268m / 20,531ft)

-The descent is done by the same route back to the Carrel hut and, after packing, there will be a transfer ready to take the group back to Quito where the tour ends.
-The drive back to Quito takes approximately 4 hours.
+The descent follows the same route back to the Carrel hut.
+After packing up, a transfer will take the group back to Quito (approximately 4 hours).

 Overnight Location: None